Jolly Jingle Express - Frequently Asked Questions

 The Jolly Jingle Express is a round trip train ride starting and finishing at the Anderson RTC in Woburn, MA.
 The train travels into Boston where it will stop briefly before it returns to Woburn.
 No riders are allowed on or off the train in Boston.
 Trains ran at 12 noon, 2pm, 4pm, and 6pm on Sunday, December 15, 2019.
 The trip lasts approximately 70 minutes.

 How do I purchase tickets?

-Tickets will go on sale on October 26th at noon through Eventbrite.
+Tickets will go on sale on in October at noon through Eventbrite.
 Check back for more information.

 Tickets are sold out, what can I do?

 Eventbrite is maintaining a waitlist in the event that we are able to offer more tickets.